end2endzone/AnyRtttl/README.md

 ## Binary RTTTL ##

 The AnyRtttl library also supports playing RTTTL data which is stored as binary data instead of text.
 This is actually a custom implementation of the RTTTL format.
-Using these format, one can achieve storing an highly compressed RTTTL melody which saves memory.
+Using this format, one can achieve storing an highly compressed RTTTL melody which saves memory.